 Aside from eliminating the need for heterostructure engineering, our proposal entails two other key advantages: (1) Superconductivity in BLG/WSe$_2$ occurs deep in the clean limit \cite{Zhou2021_BLG,zhang2023}, thereby mitigating adversarial disorder effects that remain a major obstruction in the pursuit of topological superconductivity and (2) the atomically thin nature of the setup reduces detrimental orbital effects of in-plane magnetic fields~\cite{Anton2016, Banerjee2022, MSgap2022}.

 {\bf \emph{Symmetry-based low-energy description}.}~First we derive a minimal effective Hamiltonian for the valence band of BLG/WSe$_2$ at large displacement fields $D$---where superconductivity emerges.
-(See the Supplementary Material (SM) \cite{Supp} for band-structure details.)
-As a baseline, Fig.~\ref{fig:fig2}(a) sketches the large-$D$ free-particle valence band energies in the absence of SOC.
-The relevant low-energy degrees of freedom carry spin and valley quantum numbers associated with Pauli matrices $s_{x,y,z}$ and $\tau_{x,y,z}$, respectively.
-The system preserves both time-reversal symmetry $\mathcal{T}=i\tau_xs_yK$ ($K$ denotes complex conjugation) and three-fold rotations $C_{3z}=e^{-i\frac{\pi}{3}s_z}$.
+As a baseline, Fig.~\ref{fig:fig2}(a) sketches the large-$D$ valence band in the absence of SOC.
+The low-energy degrees of freedom carry spin and valley quantum numbers associated with Pauli matrices $s_{x,y,z}$ and $\tau_{x,y,z}$, respectively.
+The system preserves time-reversal symmetry $\mathcal{T}=i\tau_xs_y \cal{K}$ ($\cal{K}$ denotes complex conjugation) and three-fold rotations $C_{3}=e^{-i\frac{\pi}{3}s_z}$.
 We also impose the approximate $x\rightarrow -x$ mirror symmetry $M_x=i\tau_xs_x$, even though it is weakly broken by the WSe$_2$ substrate, and (for now) enforce valley conservation.

 We express the single-particle Hamiltonian respecting these symmetries as